The Race (Seinfeld): Pop culture references

 A recurring joke throughout Seinfeld is the references to Superman; the theme features prominently in "The Race".
 Jerry's line to Lois, "Faster than a speeding bullet, Lois," is a reference to the Superman series, Adventures of Superman.
 He also at one time says, "Why, I'd have to be Superman to do that, Lois."
 At the end of the episode, Jerry breaks the fourth wall and winks to the camera after he says, "Maybe I will, Lois.
 Maybe I will."
-This was the first and only instance of breaking the fourth wall in the series, excluding the retrospective "The Highlights of 100" and "The Chronicle".
+This was the first and only instance of breaking the fourth wall in the series, excluding the retrospective "The Highlights of 100" and "The Clip Show".
 The wink towards the camera is a reference to the older Superman television series and Silver Age comics.

 Jerry's declaration "I choose not to run" is a reference to President Calvin Coolidge's statement "I do not choose to run".

 The Daily Worker was a Communist newspaper that ceased publication in 1958; it is presented in this episode as still being in print.
 Lois makes a reference to Duncan controlling the means of production, a relevant part of Marxist theory.
 Cold War paranoia is lampooned through a young boy and Kramer's boss making "traitor", "commie" and "pinko" accusations while Mickey tries to keep him quiet, as well as Hop Sing's blacklisting of Elaine and George's conversation with Steinbrenner about being a communist.